-Twenty (20) grants of \$7,500 with matching \$5,000 grants from Mobility Ventures are being offered toward the purchasing of MV-1 wheelchair accessible vehicles (WAVs).
-MV-1 WA vehicles are being available at a discounted price of \$25,000.
+Twenty (20) grants of \$7,500 with matching \$5,000 grants from Mobility Ventures were being offered toward the purchasing of MV-1 wheelchair accessible vehicles (WAVs).
+MV-1 WA vehicles were being made available at a discounted price of \$25,000.
 As result of current grant opportunities, MV-1 WA vehicles could be acquired for \$12,500.
 The success of this grants program has convinced Mobility Ventures to make additional specially priced MV-1 vehicles available.